lcochrane24/PSN-ADC-SERIAL/readme.txt

 gerber - Gerber files to make the PCB.
 The board is 2 layers.

+html - My html and image files related to this board

 schematic - Schematics of the board.

 src - Firmware source code files.